 The initiative for this pilot was taken by Color Line.
-Although the company today has a modern fleet, including Color Hybrid, which is the world’s largest plug-in diesel-electric cruise ferry, further measures and new solutions are needed if the company is to meet both international and national emission reduction requirements by 2030.
+Although the company today has a modern fleet, including Color Hybrid – which is the world’s largest plug-in diesel-electric cruise ferry – further measures and new solutions are needed if the company is to meet both international and national emission reduction requirements by 2030.

 Ammonia may be a possible future fuel for shipping.
 It is also possibly the most promising, well-known alternative for achieving climate-neutral shipping.
-The assumption is that ammonia is produced in a climate neutral way.
+The assumption for this is that ammonia is produced in a climate neutral way.

 Ammonia does not contain carbon and does not emit CO2, but ammonia represents other challenges.
 The substance is toxic and corrosive.
 Risk analysis and cost-benefit assessments for possible solutions and future use will be key challenges.

 The goal of this pilot is to conduct a technical and economic study to examine the challenges and possibilities of using ammonia as fuel – in whole or in part – on at least one of Color Line’s existing vessels.